ViktorKewenig/mLLMs_Prediction/README.md

 3. **Data Availability**: all anonymised eye-tracking data will be available under this [link](https://osf.io/6whzq/?view_only=162085f95bab42b5a57b34b386143ba8) (upon publication).

 ### Follow-Up Eyetracking Analysis
-1. **Analysis**: we ran a follow-up analysis with human participants to test whether presence of salient visual cues predict overlap scores between human- and model attention patterns.
-You can run "Analysis.py" with the provided sample data.
+1. **Analysis**: we ran a follow-up analysis with human participants to test whether presence of salient visual cues predicts overlap scores between human- and model attention patterns.
+You can run "Analysis.py" in the respective folder with the provided sample data.
 2. **Data Availability**: all anonymised data from this follow-up experiment will be available under this [link](https://osf.io/6whzq/?view_only=162085f95bab42b5a57b34b386143ba8) (upon publication).

 ### Dependencies